CCrocilla/parkland/README.md

 <details>
     <summary>Description</summary>

-- User can use this website to book parking.
+- Users can use this website to book parking.
 - Users should be able to read the Instructions/FAQ.
 - Users should be able to see/access the available services.
 - Users should be able to book a parking slot based on type of car (electric vs non-electric cars).